CrafterSvK/spotify-lyrics/README.md

 * Play a song.
 * Run `getLyrics.sh`.

-## Known issues
-* Song with a () in a name won't show.
-* Live recorded song will also not display because of problem above.

 ## WARNING
 Don't use this program commercialy AZLyrics's license is prohibiting the usage of their lyrics.